 [Section 54 inserted by No. 78 of 2003 s.
 17.]

-55. Extension of power to search
+55. Power to search includes power to break open

 The power given by this Division to search for any thing includes the power to break open anything it is suspected might contain it.